 In November 1989, HEICO Aerospace Corporation and Jet Avion were named defendants in a complaint filed by United Technologies Corporation (UTC) in the United States District Court for the Southern District of Florida.
 As of January 27, 1998, all counts of UTC's complaint that were not previously withdrawn by UTC have been dismissed by the court.
 The complaint, as amended in fiscal 1995, alleged infringement of a patent, misappropriation of trade secrets and unfair competition relating to certain jet engine parts and coatings sold by Jet Avion in competition with Pratt & Whitney, a division of UTC.
-UTC sought approximately \$8 million in damages for the patent infringement and approximately \$30 million in damages for the misappropriation of trade secrets and unfair competition claims.
+UTC sought approximately \$8 million in damages for the patent infringement and approximately \$30 million claims.
 The aggregate damages referred to in the preceding sentence did not exceed approximately \$30 million because a portion of the misappropriation and unfair competition damages duplicate the patent infringement damages.
 UTC also sought, among other things, pre-judgment interest and treble damages.